niledatabase/niledatabase/examples/user_management/social_login_google/NextJS/README.md

 Install dependencies with `yarn install` or `npm install`.

-Rename `.env.local.example` to `.env.local`, and update it with your workspace and database name.
+Rename `.env.local.example` to `.env.local`, and update it with your database credentials, along with the database id.

-_(Your workspace and database name are displayed in the header of the Nile dashboard.)_
+_(Your database id is displayed in the database settings of the Nile dashboard.)_

 Run the server with: